 Sugar industries produce molasses from the sugar cane processing.
-Molasses have 50 -55% concentration of sugar in the form of sucrose, with chemical formula C12H22O11.
-This source of compound is used for preparing ethyl alcohol.
+Molasses have 50-55% concentration of sugar in the form of sucrose, with chemical formula C12H22O11.
+This source of the compound is used for preparing ethyl alcohol.
 Ethanol in the form of absolute and rectified spirit can be made from molasses.
-Basis raw materials for an industry to produce 1 ton of ethyl alcohol requires, molasses up to 5.6 tons, sulfuric acid 27 kg and ammonium sulphate 2.5 kg.
+Basic raw materials for an industry to produce 1 ton of ethyl alcohol requires molasses up to 5.6 tons, sulfuric acid 27 kg and ammonium sulfate 2.5 kg.

-The chemical reactions involved for producing absolute alcohol from molasses:
+The chemical reactions involved in ethanol production from molasses:

 C6H12O6 → 2C2H5OH + 2CO2 -31.2 KCal ,with enzyme zymase.

 2C6H12O6 + H2O → ROH +RCHO (high molecular weight alcohols C2H5OH)

 Large volume storage tanks of molasses provide a continuous supply of molasses and store the fresh molasses from sugar processing section during the fermentation process.
 The molasses from the tanks are diluted with water to obtain the sugar concentration around 10-15%.
 The acidic nature of molasses supports the growth of yeast during breaks up of sucrose, for that purpose acids are added to maintain the pH between 4 and 5.
 Continuous diluter equipment takes up this task.
 A yeast culture tank, which is provided with nutrition supply of ammonium and magnesium phosphate or sulfate, is used as a nutrient for the yeast.
 The acidic condition favors the yeast to produce catalytic enzymes, invertase, and zymase.